SureDeveloping/cave-blog/README.md

 ![Color palette2](docs/readme_images/contrast-grid.png "Color palette2")

 ### Typography
-Tho font in the project is PT Sans, a sans-serif googlefonds
+Tho font in the project is PT Sans, a sans-serif googlefonds.

 ### Imagery
 There is only one images in this project.
 The default userprofile picture is a picture from [Freepik](https://freepik.com/).